valentyn90/Instagram-API/README.md

     `pip install -r requirements.txt`

-4. Modify test.py with your own username and password
+4. Modify examples\test.py with your own username and password

-5. Run the test script (**use text editor to edit the script and type in valid Instagram username/password**)
+5. Run the test.py script (**use text editor to edit the script and type in valid Instagram username/password**)

-    `python test.py`

 ### Pip Installation Instructions